 DR: But what about these choices you were making that I seem to have perceived as going towards metaphorical representation of the subtext of those texts, those found texts?
 How did that decision come about?
 To what extent is it something that is your company’s methodology of working and aesthetic approach?
 Or to what extent was it something that just emerged out of your grappling with this particular–

-VD: We always have a strong form layer in our shows.
-The clothes we wear, there wasn’t a lot of form in there, but also we’re on a swivelling round.
-There’s music in between – the prosecutor playing the keyboards and doing nasty stuff.
-It’s to create this dreamlike layer but also representing people in different clothes showed the difference in stature, but also [it can] create a special night out or something.
+VD: We always have a strong form layer in our shows: the clothes we wear (there wasn’t a lot of form in there), but also we’re on a swivelling round, there’s music in between – the prosecutor playing the keyboards and doing nasty stuff.
+It’s to create this dreamlike layer but also representing people in different clothes showed the difference in stature, and also [it can] create a special night out or something.
 Like, we go to the opera, and that’s how people dress then.
 So it’s something intuitive as well, it’s not very political.
 It’s more to create a distance from reality – which the documentary is very close to reality – and to theatricalise this documentary material.
 We always look in forms for dreamlike tactics to show a different perspective on realistic material.
 We tend to make sure that people don’t get involved in a naturalistic way like you would if you see Death of a Salesman [where] everything is done that you get sympathetic with the main character.
-We always try to create a distance – that you see the actor much more than the character.
+We always try to create a distance: that you see the actor much more than the character.
 That’s a very SKaGeN thing that we always do.
 We always hope for the people to have some more distance, to see the bigger thing.

 DR: Also I think the significance of that is something to do with the way in which that phase of interest in documentary theatre has gone very much in this direction of wanting to be as faithful as possible to the real–life subjects whose stories these were, and your approach seems to make a very conscious departure from that in saying: ‘Yes, there is this material that is drawn from real life, and then this is theatre, you know, we are putting it in a theatre context.’

 VD: We want people to see the manipulation that we do.
 And the manipulation is actually the most important thing we want to tell people something about, what we think about a certain subject.
 We never want to have people in [such] a way that they are mostly into the drama of the main character, we always hope that they have a broader view on what they see.
-Because we think – well, movies [have] taken a little bit of theatre in the way that they’re much better in creating with lots of soundtracks so that you go into the journey of the main character.
-And we think in the years that we are working in now [that] well, theatre hasn’t got that main position anymore of telling a story the way movies can much better.
+Because we think: ‘Well, movies have taken a little bit of theatre in the way that they’re much better in creating with lots of soundtracks so that you go into the journey of the main character.’
+And we think in the years that we are working in now: ‘Well, theatre hasn’t got that main position anymore of telling a story the way movies can much better.’
 That’s also a reason why we try to have another way.
 It’s also much harder – like, when you’re in a cinema you really get sucked in by this big screen and you’re really into it, while in a theatre, in my opinion, you never forget that you’re in a theatre.
 You hear people coughing, you feel a space, so it’s a totally different relationship to the story.